If you have a merchant account, this information applies to you. Make sure your processor has your correct TIN and tax filing name.

 6050w Reporting Requirements

-The burden of reporting is on payment settlement organizations, so you don’t have any reporting responsibility under the new law.
+The burden of reporting is on payment settlement organizations, so you don’t have any reporting responsibility under that law.

 However, you do need to ensure that your merchant account service provider has your correct tax identification number and tax filing name so that they can accurately report to the IRS.
-There’s more on this later in the merchant responsibility section.
+There’s more on this later in the merchant responsibility section below.

-If you really want to learn about merchant acquirers, payment settlement organizations, and electronic payment facilitators, First Data has a nice summary in their overview of 6050w.
-But knowing all of the players isn’t necessary for understanding 6050w.
+If you really want to learn about merchant acquirers, payment settlement organizations, and electronic payment facilitators, there are plenty of explanations online (including the IRS’s FAQ) but knowing all of the players isn’t necessary for understanding 6050w.

 Payment Settlement Organizations